playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActionCreator.md

 @[simple](code/javaguide/http/SimpleHttpRequestHandler.java)

+Note that we need to inject `JavaHandlerComponents` and call `handler.withComponents` for the Java handler.
+This is required for Java actions to work.
+This will also be handled for you automatically if you extend `DefaultHttpRequestHandler` and call `super.handlerForRequest()`.

 Note that `HttpRequestHandler` currently has two legacy methods with default implementations that have since been moved to `ActionCreator`.

 ### Configuring the http request handler